Hazarajat: Ethnic groups

 The Hazaras constitute the majority of the Hazarajat population.

 Language

-Dari (Persian) is the official language of Hazarajat.
-People in different parts of the region with their special dialects where Ghazni, Daykundi, Behsud, Bamyan, Darah Sof, Sheik Ali are from most popular.
+Dari and Hazaragi, dialects of the Persian language, are the official languages in Hazarajat.

 Health

 Leprosy has been reported in the Hazarajat region of Afghanistan.
 The vast majority (80%) of the leprosy victims are Hazara.
-In 1999, Leprosy Control stated that they were the only NGO providing anti-leprosy aid in Hazarajat, and had been doing so since 1984.

-A 1989 report noted that common diseases in the Hazarajat included gastrointestinal infections, typhoid, whooping cough, measles, leprosy, tuberculosis, rheumatoid arthritis and malaria.
+A 1989 report noted that common diseases in the Hazarajat included gastrointestinal infections, typhoid, whooping cough, measles, leprosy, tuberculosis, rheumatoid arthritis, and malaria.